kreate-art/kreate-web/README.md

 `teiki-web` depends on `teiki-index` and other services.

-Prepare your own `docker-compose.yml`, based on https://github.com/teiki-network/teiki-index/blob/main/docker-compose.yml, with an extra service for `teiki-web`
+Prepare your own `docker-compose.yml` based on https://github.com/teiki-network/teiki-index/blob/main/docker-compose.yml, with an extra service for `teiki-web`:

 ```yaml
 web: